nrgbodya/CircleGestureRecognizer/README.md

 Adding circle gesture recognizer to your project
 ======================================

 Copy CircleGestureRecognizer.h and CircleGestureRecognizer.m to your project.
-Use the -(id)initWithTarget:(id)target action:(SEL)action andCircleCenter:(CGPoint)circleCenter; method to initiate a recognizer instance.
+Use the convenience initializer.

 Screenshot of demo
 ================